-For metrics that quantify the aggregate risks of the MAPFRE Group, tolerance levels are established and risk exposure is monitored through a measurement scale based on the distance of the risk level from its maximum limit: i) green zone: risk that can be assumed and maintained without restrictions; ii) yellow zone: risk that has reached a sufficient level of exposure and that requires monitoring and control measures; and iii) red zone: risk that exceeds the maximum tolerance and that requires the immediate adoption of control and mitigation measures to return to below the limit.
+For metrics that quantify the aggregate risks of the MAPFRE Group, tolerance levels are established and risk exposure is monitored through a measurement scale based on the distance of the risk level from its maximum limit: i) green zone: risk that can be assumed and maintained without restrictions; ii) yellow zone: risk that has reached a level of exposure sufficient to cause potentially large losses and that requires monitoring and control measures; and iii) red zone: risk that exceeds the maximum acceptable tolerance for the Group, and that requires the immediate adoption of control and mitigation measures to return to below the limit.
 The main risk indicators and tolerance levels established in the risk policies applicable in the companies and for the Group are:

-· Solvency risk (Own Funds/Solvency Capital Requirement), an indicator that measures the mandatory solvency coverage ratio in accordance with Solvency II regulations.
+• Solvency risk (Own Funds/Solvency Capital Requirement), an indicator that measures the mandatory solvency coverage ratio in accordance with Solvency II regulations.
 The following zones are established for the Group: